Supersund/eit-green/README.md

 # eit-green
 Traffic lights simulation

-Reading this in it's current state was a waste of your time and effort.
+Reading this in its current state was a waste of your time and effort.